Full Wrap-Up Of 2018!

 KANYE WEST & LIL PUMP – I LOVE IT

 Even I, the guy with the IQ of a melon, thought this song required little to no brain-power to make.
 However, the more and more I heard it in the clubs/bars/shindigs/porno stores, the more I liked it!
-Yes, even with Pump’s poor singing on the hook, Kanye’s sick ass verse in which talks about some perverted s**t, and the big ass suits the two artists were rocking in the accompanying video, I still found a way to play this song more than any one of Nas’ joints this year 😩.
+Yes, even with Pump’s poor singing on the hook, Kanye’s a sick-ass verse in which he talks about some perverted s**t, and the big ass suits the two artists were rocking in the accompanying video, I still found a way to play this song more than any one of Nas’ joints this year 😩.

 QD’S PERSONAL FAVORITE ALBUM

 DAYTONA was nothing short of amazing!
 I feel like it gave off this cinematic feel from start to finish, while also featuring everything from serious punchlines to Drake disses (Who doesn’t enjoy those two things in a song).
 The album was short enough to leave you wanting more but long enough to make you realize both Kanye and Pusha-T’s greatness.
 For this particular reason, I played this album over and over and over again this year!